noahburrell0/sealed-secrets-ui/README.md

 - Direct API calls to seal secrets

 This application currently **does not** support:
-- Converting Kubernetes Secret manifests to SealedSecret manifests
+- Converting Kubernetes Secret manifests to SealedSecret manifests (yet)
 - Any sort of authentication to the API or web UI
 - Setting the namespace that the Sealed Secrets operator is installed to (must be `kube-system`)